mdn/yari/deployer/README.md

 # Deployer

-The Yari Deployer historically powered file upload to AWS, the PR Review Companion.
-Nowadays, its only remaining purpose is to update the ElasticSearch index.
+Yari Deployer's only remaining purpose is to update the Elasticsearch index.

+Previously, it also uploaded files to AWS S3 buckets, deployed AWS Lambdas, and powered the PR Review Companion, but these features have been removed.

 ## Getting started